averias/redis-time-series/README.md

 **Response**

 It returns `true` if the client was disconnected successfully, otherwise `false`.

+## Test
+Tests can be run locally with docker. `docker.compose.yml` file will build two services:
+- redis-time-series: node container with the source code and all dependent packages installed, where you can run the tests from
+- redislabs-redistimeseries: redis container built from `redislabs/redistimeseries:1.2.0` image

+You can follow these steps to build the Docker services and run the tests:
+- from the command line run: `docker-compose up --build -d` to build the Docker services
+- get access to `redis-times-series` service by running `docker exec -it redis-time-series bash`
+- after getting access to `redis-times-series` service, run `npm run test` from inside to run the tests

 ## License
 Redis-time-series code is distributed under MIT license, see [LICENSE](https://github.com/averias/redis-time-series/blob/master/LICENSE)